mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 **Wednesday, May 23rd**

-Searched for the [Adafruit Data Logging Shield Battery](https://www.adafruit.com/product/1141) at several different stores; might be a special battery that must be ordered from Adafruit website.
+Searched for the [Adafruit Data Logging Shield Battery](https://www.adafruit.com/product/1141) at several different stores, Bellis finds them in 10 minutes...

 Working on allowing the accelerometer to take data points over a period of time and manually transferring the data to a .txt file in order to use MatLab to analyze it.